-The adage, “Out of sight, out of mind” is more true today than ever.
-It is nearly impossible to avoid the barrage of messages, communication and people who are vying for our time and attention.
+The adage, “Out of sight, out of mind,” is more true today than ever.
+It is nearly impossible to avoid the barrage of messages, communication, and people who are vying for our time and attention.
 The same is true of your customers and prospective customers.
 If you are not regularly communicating with your customers, you will be forgotten.
-Even your existing customers are being solicited by competitors and it may not be enough to count on your work to speak for itself.
+Competitors are soliciting even your existing customers, and it may not be enough to count on your work to speak for itself.

-There are a number of actions you can take to counter these conditions and build your presence, which in turn can help build your business.
+There are several actions you can take to counter these conditions and build your presence, which in turn can help make your business.

-A consistent mailing campaign can be expensive, but can also be a critical part of your overall communications campaign.
+A consistent mailing campaign can be expensive but can also be a critical part of your overall communications campaign.
 Oversized Postcards can be a way to gain some top-of-mind awareness.
-While there was a time when you could expect a few calls from a postcard mailing effort, today that is less likely to occur.
-However, even if someone throws away your postcard, it is still having a powerful awareness effort.
-If you leave it there, you will have wasted your mailing effort, but the following steps can have a powerful additive affect.
+At the same time, there was a time when you could expect a few calls from a postcard mailing effort, today that is less likely to occur.
+However, even if someone throws away your postcard, it still has a strong awareness effort.
+You will have wasted your mailing effort if you leave it there, but the following steps can have a powerful additive effect.

-For existing customers, we recommend including at least one mailer a year that is NOT connected to your invoicing.
+We recommend including at least one mailer a year that is NOT connected to your invoicing for existing customers.
 A personal letter giving them a bit of news about your business and thanking them for their business can go a long way toward building loyalty and connecting your existing customers to your business.

 While these can be a lot of work, they can also be a powerful way to stay connected to your existing customers.
 We recommend at least four times a year, with some businesses having the ability to do this monthly.
 The best email newsletters include valuable information your customers can use.
 Industry information, links to new technology, even a coupon can help connect your customers to you.
 Coupons or special promotions can help generate readership.
 If you refer to the newsletter promotion, it will give people an incentive to read the next one you send.

 Twitter, Facebook, LinkedIn, Google+ and many others can be powerful platforms for communicating your message.
-Be honest with yourself about this though, some people are good at being pithy, others not so much.
+Be honest with yourself about this, though; some people are good at being pithy, others not so much.
 Do not look for the quick hit here.
-It is not necessary to have everyone and their brother see your postings, musings, pictures, and jokes.
+It is unnecessary to have everyone and their brother see your postings, musings, pictures, and jokes.
 You are trying to reach the One Person who you have targeted.
 When you do, all your critical prospects and customers will likely begin to find you.

 Sponsoring Community Events

-You might think this does not match with our One Person idea.
-Many of your customers and prospective customers may not ever know about your sponsorship…unless you tell them.
-You might feel funny about bragging about sponsoring the local little league team or soccer club, or about being a sponsor at the annual town corn roast, but if you think these organizations are important to your One Person, then they will want to know about your involvement in helping build local community.
+You might think this does not match our One Person idea.
+Many of your customers and prospective customers may not even know about your sponsorship…unless you tell them.
+You might feel funny about bragging about sponsoring the local minor league team or soccer club or about being a sponsor at the annual town corn roast.
+Still, if you think these organizations are essential to your One Person, they will want to know about your involvement in helping build the local community.
 Again, the value of this messaging is building awareness and connecting your business with your customers.
-On the flip-side, it is important to give back to the community.
+On the flip side, it is essential to give back to the community.
 If you sponsor this team or event and fail to announce it, then you better really like it because no one else will know about it.